Eric Kandel: Notable former members of his lab

-Current views about Vienna
+Views on Vienna

-When Kandel won the Nobel Prize in 2000, initially the media reported of an "Austrian" Nobel Prize winner, phrasing that Kandel found "typically Viennese: very opportunistic, very disingenuous, somewhat hypocritical".
+When Kandel won the Nobel Prize in 2000, initially some Austrian media reported of an "Austrian" Nobel Prize winner, phrasing that Kandel characterized as "typically Viennese: very opportunistic, very disingenuous, somewhat hypocritical".
 He also said it was "certainly not an Austrian Nobel, it was a Jewish-American Nobel".
 After that, he got a call from then Austrian president Thomas Klestil asking him, "How can we make things right?"
 Kandel said that first, Doktor-Karl-Lueger-Ring should be renamed; Karl Lueger was an anti-Semitic mayor of Vienna, cited by Hitler in Mein Kampf.
-The street was ultimately renamed in 2012 into Universitätsring.
+The street was renamed in 2012 into Universitätsring.
 Second, he wanted the Jewish intellectual community to be brought back to Vienna, with scholarships for Jewish students and researchers.
 He also proposed a symposium on the response of Austria to Nazism, which at that time had been wanting greatly.
 Kandel has since accepted an honorary citizenship of Vienna and participates in the academic and cultural life of his native city, similar to Carl Djerassi.
-Kandel's 2012 book, The Age of Insight—as expressed in its subtitle, The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the Present—represents a wide-ranging historical attempt to place Vienna at the root of cultural modernism by focussing on the personal interconnections between doctors such as Carl von Rokitansky, Emil Zuckerkandl, Sigmund Freud, with artists such as Gustav Klimt, Egon Schiele and Oskar Kokoschka and the writer Arthur Schnitzler, all of whom engaged with the "unconscious" in one way or another and influenced, Kandel claims, one another in the tight-knit salon of Berta Zuckerkandl and related occasions.
+Kandel's 2012 book, The Age of Insight—as expressed in its subtitle, The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the Present —represents a wide-ranging historical attempt to place Vienna at the root of cultural modernism by focussing on the personal interconnections between doctors such as Carl von Rokitansky, Emil Zuckerkandl, Sigmund Freud, with artists such as Gustav Klimt, Egon Schiele and Oskar Kokoschka and the writer Arthur Schnitzler, all of whom engaged with the "unconscious" in one way or another and influenced, Kandel claims, one another in the tight-knit salon of Berta Zuckerkandl and related occasions.